 Not Taking Advantage of Rewards

 Many credit cards offer sign-up bonuses and the opportunity to activate extra rewards in rotating categories.
-Discover offers 5% Cashback Bonus in rotating categories each quarter like gas stations, Amazon.com, restaurants, wholesale clubs and more, up to the quarterly maximum each time you activate.
+Discover offers 5% Cashback Bonus at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com2, or wholesale clubs up to the quarterly maximum each time you activate.
 This is an excellent way to rack up rewards points and cash back on things youâ€™re already purchasing.
 These incentives are too valuable to ignore, yet many people still do.

 Buying Things You Donâ€™t Need

 Contrary to popular habits, a credit card should not be used to pay for things you canâ€™t afford.
 Rather, credit cards should be used to pay for purchases you want rewards on or things that you are more likely to be able to pay off each month.
 A credit card is not free money.
 A careful examination between needs and wants could deter you from making unnecessary, impulsive purchases.

 Checking your monthly credit statements can keep you from exceeding your credit limit.
 Maxing out a credit card is not only embarrassing when your card is rejected at checkout, it couldÂ also hurt your credit score by increasing your credit utilization ratio.
 Having multiple cards at this threshold could alsoÂ compound the issue.

 Though sometimes convenient, your credit card is also a means to obtain cash.
 You may be subject to cash advance fees and a high interest rate.
 Whenever possible, withdraw cash from your checking account only and avoid these hefty fees.